Remiswl/necromunda_symfony/README.md

 Necromunda is a skirmish tabletop war game produced by Games Workshop.
 This website will help you to create and manage your gangs.

-All texts and illustrations are the property of Games Workshop.
+All texts and images are the property of Games Workshop.

 ## Technologies